NO CONTACT RULE: Moving on from the ex after a breakup

 • Journal about your feelings.

-During No Contact It Might Feel You Need Your Ex To Breathe, Survive, Feel Alive – Reality Is You Don’t- Though You Night Feel This Way, Truth IS You Don’t Need Him/Her One Bit read Love Withdrawal.
+During No Contact, It Might Feel You Need Your Ex To Breathe, Survive, and Feel Alive – The reality Is You Don’t- Though You Might Feel This Way, the Truth IS You Don’t Need Him/Her One Bit read Love Withdrawal.
 Remember, Feelings Are Not Always Facts.
 Hang In There And In Time This Mental Shift Will Come To You.

 Remember everything you do to take care of your well-being is the act of SELF-LOVE, SELF-RESPECT, and the No Contact Rule is part of the act of self-care.
 If you need further support and advice- consider working with me, learn about my Relationship/Love Addiction Coaching Services